+with Delies DAO of the Orac 1

 with Policy RA2 of the Core

 Strategy.

-To avoid, reduce and manage flood risk + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
-It will encourage small scale proportional growth in line with Policy RA2 of the Core Strategy. -
+To avoid, reduce and manage flood risk + + + This Policy is not over and above the Core Strategy in terms of SEA -

+objectives.
+It will encourage small scale proportional growth in line

+with Policy RA2 of the Core Strategy.

-To conserve soil resources and quality + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
-It will encourage small scale proportional growth in line with Policy RA2 of the Core Strategy. -
+To conserve soil + + + This Policy is not over and above -

+resources and quality the Core Strategy in terms of SEA

+objectives.
+It will encourage small

+scale proportional growth in line

+with Policy RA2 of the Core

+Strategy.

-To minimise the production of waste
+To minimise the

+production of waste

+F. C.

-To improve health of the population
+To improve health of the

+population

-To reduce crime and nuisance
+To reduce crime and

+nuisance

+nuisance

-To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
-It will encourage small scale proportional growth in line with Policy RA2 of the Core Strategy.
+To conserve natural and + + + This Policy is not over and above -

+manmade resources the Core Strategy in terms of SEA

+objectives.
+It will encourage small

+scale proportional growth in line

+with Policy RA2 of the Core

+Strategy.

-Overall commentary and any cumulative This Policy is not over and abo ve the Core Str ategy in terms of SEA objectives.
-It wil ll encourage small scale
+Overall commentary This Policy is not over and abo ve the Core Str I ategy in terms of SEA objectives.
+It wil l encourage small scale

+and any cumulative Tills I olloy is The over and abo atogy in torms of OEA objectives.
+It will ii chocarage smail soale

+and any community